 Combination sleepers who sleep predominantly on their side will likely find this bed to be excellent at pressure relief.
 However, the Purple 3 is constructed with a combination of coils, foam, and that Hyper-Elastic Polymer material, which makes it supportive enough for combination sleepers who spend a lot of the night on their back and stomach, as well.
 Because the Purple 3 is so supportive, yet soft, we think it should be comfortable for all sizes of sleepers, even heavier individuals.

-Overall, this is a great bed for combination sleepers, but it is quite expensive and very unique, so it might not be for everyone.
+Overall, Purple mattresses are great for combination sleepers, but they are a little more pricey and very unique, so it might not be for everyone.
 You can learn more about Purple and see current deals on Purple.com.

 Combination sleepers who spend a lot of time on their sides will likely find the GhostBed more comfortable than a lot of all-latex bed because of the pressure-relieving capabilities of memory foam.
 GhostBed is also significantly more affordable than most all-latex beds, including Zenhaven and the IDLE Latex Hybrid.